 In fact, here are some of the things that you could look into to improve your website’s speed: find out if the location of your servers is close to your users where your most traffic comes from.
 Also, don’t leave out mobile device speed optimization, check and optimize the size and speed of your page.

-Finally, if your company is in the industry of Technology, Health Care, or Telecommunications, now is your chance to act and win over their visitors, as the average loading time of all three of them is more than 2 seconds.
+Finally, if your company is in the industry of, for example, Telecommunications or Technology now is your chance to act and win over their visitors, as the average loading time of all of them is more than 2 seconds, except of course – Apparel.

-3. Almost 10% of the most popular Indian websites don’t have the SSL Certificate
+3. More than 7% of the most popular Indian websites don’t have the SSL Certificate

 While the majority of the top 100 Indian websites ensured the security of their website and their customer’s information, it’s surprising to see that more than 7% of them haven’t done the same.